 Faraday Future FF-91

-Another thing to be thrown out is a key.
+Another thing to be thrown out is key.
 Instead, you use your phone to unlock the car, or if you don't have it with you, your face becomes your key.
-The FF-91 is able to individually recognise each user and will automatically adjust the seat position, climate control, entertainment preferences and driving routes based on your individual tastes.
+The FF-91 can individually recognise each user and will automatically adjust the seat position, climate control, entertainment preferences and driving routes based on your tastes.

 The 1,050bhp electric power unit will accelerate to 60mph in 2.39-seconds and will have a driving range between 378 and 435 miles.
 Faraday Future says the battery can be completely recharged in 1 hour.